aryanpuransanaye/aryanpuransanaye/README.md

 ### 👤About Me

 - Master's Student in Software Engineering
-- Backend Developer using Django and Django REST Framework
+- Junior Backend Developer using Django and Django REST Framework
-- Passionate about teaching, coding, and clean backend architecture
+- Passionate about teaching, clean coding, and learning
-- Python Instructor & Programming Teacher
+- Python Instructor
 - Always open to collaboration and sharing knowledge

 ---